 A crafty, undersized centre who carved out a long NHL career with sharp playmaking and a relentless competitive edge.

-Derek Roy’s path in professional hockey was a testament to proving doubters wrong.
-Drafted in the second round in 2001, the 5'9" centre from Ottawa was never the most physically imposing player on the ice, but he compensated with elite hockey sense, quick hands, and a tenacity that belied his stature.
-He found his home with the Buffalo Sabres, blossoming into a top-six fixture during the team's high-flying, President's Trophy-winning era in the mid-2000s.
-At his peak, Roy was a consistent 60-70 point producer, the engine of a line, known for his vision in the offensive zone and a knack for making his wingers better.
+Derek Roy produced consistent 60-70 point seasons as a top-six fixture for the Buffalo Sabres during their President's Trophy-winning era in the mid-2000s.
+Drafted in the second round in 2001, the 5'9" centre from Ottawa was never physically imposing.
+He compensated with elite hockey sense, quick hands, and tenacity that belied his stature.
+At his peak, he was the engine of his line, known for vision in the offensive zone and a knack for making wingers better.
 His career became a journey through the NHL's merciless business side after Buffalo, as he suited up for six more teams in seven years, adapting his game to various roles.
-While he never captured a Stanley Cup, Roy’s longevity and productivity as a smaller player in a big man's league made him a respected figure, a player whose intelligence and grit allowed him to author a 738-game NHL narrative.
+He never captured a Stanley Cup.
+His longevity and productivity as a smaller player in a big man's league earned him respect, a player whose intelligence and grit authored a 738-game NHL narrative.

 1981–1996